 ID of the specific objective 1 Title of the specific objective Increase the number and sustainability of social enterprises and their employees Results that the Member States seek to achieve with Union support Social entrepreneurship is a less developed sector in Croatia.
 Regarding the number of associations providing community and social services, based on the Register of Associations, in 2013, 6,222 were registered under different activities: charity (941), children, youth and family protection (1,327), women protection (503), social (1,878), and health (1,573).
 They cannot be considered as social enterprises/social entrepreneurs, although many of them have some business activity.
 Since 2011 cooperatives have the possibility to act as non-profits, besides being treated as companies.
 Out of total 1,169 cooperatives, just 19 are self-identified as social cooperatives.
 Interest for social entrepreneurship is strong among CSOs and cooperatives, but most of them are still in planning phase.

 Although social enterprises create added social value (employment, provision of social services, environmental sustainability) besides economic benefits, social entrepreneurship does not have a systematic framework for doing business.
-Therefore, desides comonic concines, social entrepreneursing does not have a systematic framework for doing business.
-Therefore,

-Croatia has low number of social enterprises, small number of employees and an uncertain future.
+Therefore, Croatia has low number of social enterprises, small number of employees and an uncertain future.
 Sector is particularly at risk because of the lack of systematic monitoring and statistical data, which reduces the ability to create evidence based public policies for social entrepreneurship.

-Through the implementation of IPA projects a great interest of CSOs has been recognized for launching social enterprise activities.
+Through the implementation of IPA projects a great interest of CSOs has been recognised for launching social enterprise activities.
 The biggest obstacles to initiating operations represent their lack of financial capital, lack of business skills and poor public visibility of social entrepreneurship.